 You will spend at least 9 hours a week in English lessons, which include oral presentations, research projects and every day conversational English.
 You will have the chance to study using films, songs, videos, newspapers and radio in order to understand English.
 You will learn English for daily life – talking about health, asking for directions, and so on.
 The aim of this is to make you as comfortable as possible in adjusting to a new culture.

-You will receive at least 6 hours of homework a week, where you will be supervised and supported by our friendly Student Hosts.
+You will receive at least 6 hours of homework a week, supervised and supported by our friendly Student Hosts.

 Course dates & prices